ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ## Scaling Overview {#scaling-overview}

+As the number of people using Ethereum has grown, the blockchain in its native form has reached certain capacity limitations.
+This has driven up the cost of using the network, creating the need for "scaling solutions."
+There are multiple solutions being researched, tested and implemented that take different approaches to achieving similar goals.

-The scalability of a blockchain is measured in transactions per second.
-On the Ethereum blockchain network congestion leads to slower transactions and nonviable gas prices.
-Increasing the network capacity (transactions per second) is fundamental to the meaningful and mass adoption of Ethereum.
+The main goal of scalability is to increase transactions per second (TPS), without sacrificing decentralization or security (more on [Eth2 vision](/eth2/vision/)).
+On the layer 1 Ethereum blockchain, high demand leads to slower transactions and nonviable gas prices.
+Increasing the network capacity in terms of TPS is fundamental to the meaningful and mass adoption of Ethereum.

+While TPS is important, it is essential that scaling solutions enabling high transaction throughout remain decentralized and secure.
+Keeping the barrier to entry low for node operators is critical in preventing a progression towards centralized and insecure computing power.

 Conceptually scaling can be categorised as either on-chain scaling or off-chain scaling.

 ## On-Chain Scaling {#on-chain-scaling}

-### Sharding
+### Sharding {#sharding}

 Sharding is the process of splitting a database horizontally to spread the load.
 In an Ethereum context, sharding will reduce network congestion and increase transactions per second by creating new chains, known as “shards”.
+This will also lighten the load for each validator who will no longer be required to process the entirety of all transactions across the network.

 Learn more about [Sharding](/eth2/shard-chains/).